-It’s a good insulator and focuses the heat in one central area.
-Airflow is controlled by a simple $3 hair dryer from the dollar store and results in positive airflow into the heart of the crucible, raising the heat exponentially – much like a rocket stove – using very little fuel.
+The plaster and sand are a good insulator and focus the heat in one central area.
+Airflow is controlled by a simple $3 hair dryer from the dollar store and results in positive airflow into the heart of the crucible.
+This raises the heat exponentially – much like a rocket stove – using very little fuel.

-This is the coolest, amazingly practical homemade metal foundry, and with a price tag of $20 it’s much more affordable than the expensive manufactured models out there.
+This is the coolest, amazingly practical homemade metal foundry.
+With a price tag of only $20, it’s much more affordable than the expensive manufactured models out there.

 There are loads of off grid and homesteading uses for a homemade metal foundry like this.
 You can make all sorts of practical items if you’re familiar with how to make and use molds and castings.

 “I ended up favoring the galvanized steel pail, and a mix of 50% plaster of paris, and 50% play sand, by volume, which was inspired by a video by NightHawkInLight “How to Make a Soup Can Forge” http://bit.ly/IBSoupCanForge

 Depending on where you get, or find, your materials the cost can range anywhere from $5-$25 per unit.
 With the materials I used, I was able to make 2 units for under $40 ($20 each).
 Even on the high end, this is probably one of the cheapest, reliable, backyard foundries that can be made.

 The purpose of my backyard foundry is to demonstrate the most basic setup for casting metals.
 However if you plan to attempt this approach yourself, some important things to consider beforehand are as follows;